francescogerardomarra/its/modulo26/4_security.md

 In summary:

-- **Cross-Site Request Forgery (CSRF)**:
-  - An attack where an attacker tricks an authenticated user into performing an unwanted action on a web application.
+- CSRF is an attack where an attacker tricks an authenticated user into performing an unwanted action on a web application.
 - Exploits the trust a web application has in the user's browser.

-- **Main vulnerability in Stateful, Session-based applications**:
 - CSRF is a concern for applications that maintain session data and identify users based on session IDs stored in cookies.
 - Browsers automatically send cookies with each request to the same domain.
 - Attackers can trick the user into making a malicious request.
 - The browser automatically sends the session cookie, making the request appear legitimate to the server.

-- **CSRF and Stateless Applications (e.g. JWT-based)**:
 - Stateless applications using JWT for authentication are less vulnerable to CSRF.
 - Tokens are typically passed in HTTP headers (e.g. `Authorization: Bearer <token>`), not stored in cookies.
 - Since tokens are not automatically sent with requests by the browser, attackers cannot trigger requests that would include the token.

-- **Possible CSRF risks in Stateless Applications**:
 - If JWT is stored in cookies (instead of HTTP headers), it can be vulnerable to CSRF attacks because cookies are automatically sent with cross-site requests.
 - If JWTs are stored insecurely (e.g. in `localStorage` or `sessionStorage`), they can be exposed via Cross-Site Scripting (XSS) attacks.
 - Attackers could potentially steal the token and use it in malicious requests, similar to CSRF attacks.

 #### Unfolding
 1. User Login and Session Cookies:
    - The user logs into a web application and is authenticated.
-   - The server issues a session cookie (e.g. `JSESSIONID`), which identifies the user's session.
+   - The server issues a session cookie (e.g. `JSESSIONID`), which identifies the user's authentication.
    - The browser automatically includes this session cookie with every request to the server.

 2. Attacker's Malicious Website:
-   - The attacker creates a malicious website that tricks the user into visiting it while logged into the vulnerable site.
+   - The attacker creates a malicious website and tricks the user into visiting it while they are logged into the vulnerable web application.
+   - Once the user visits the malicious site, an HTML page is rendered, and embedded JavaScript executes automatically in the browser.
-   - The attacker injects JavaScript into the malicious website that automatically sends a state-changing request to the vulnerable web application.
+   - The JavaScript sends a state-changing request (e.g., POST, PUT, DELETE) to the vulnerable web application without the user’s knowledge.
-   - The malicious site sends a state-changing request (e.g. POST, PUT, DELETE) to the vulnerable web application.
-The browser includes the session cookie with the request, making it seem legitimate.
+   - The request includes the session cookie automatically, as the user is authenticated on the vulnerable site.
+   - Because the request includes the session cookie, the web application treats it as a legitimate request from the authenticated user.
+   - The malicious action is processed by the web application, even though it originated from the attacker's site.

 3. Outcome:
    - The attacker successfully performs actions that the user didn’t intend by exploiting the user’s session.